zineinc/floppy-bundle/README.md

             host: ~
             protocol: http
             path: ""

+        filter_sets:
+            #default filter set for image preview in floppy_file form type.
+It is always automatically added even if you
+            #overwrite filter_sets
+            _preview:
+                quality: 95
+                thumbnail:
+                    size: [80, 80]

         #Required
         #secret key that is used as salt to generate checksums, this value should be the same as in FloppyServer